Home Compare TOM.OL vs VIE.PA

 Tomra Systems A vs Veolia Environnement: Which Stock Looks Stronger in 2026?

-Veolia Environnement holds the cleaner structural position, with the lead spread across growth and stability.
-Tomra Systems ASA still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Veolia Environnement holds the cleaner structural position, with the lead spread across profitability and valuation.
+Tomra Systems ASA does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — Veolia Environnement holds the more constructive position.
 That puts structure and market broadly in agreement — Veolia Environnement's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON